DIY Virtual Whiteboard Using Google and Firebase

 Next we are using Firebase Remote Config to inject our PubNub subscribe/publish key into our application.
 The initAuthListener registers an auth listener with FirebaseAuth.
 The listener implementation waits for a user to authenticate and then initializes PubNub with the Firebase user ID.
 At this point we can identify each user after they authenticate for the first time.

 When a user authenticates to BrainDrain, we will next present a list of boards the user can join.
-To do this we will rely on the persistence capabilities of Firebase and store a simple list of static boards for now, in part two of this series we will add the ability to create and manage boards.
+To do this we will rely on the message persistence capabilities of Firebase and store a simple list of static boards for now, in part two of this series we will add the ability to create and manage boards.
 For now we will simply display a list in a floating dialog and capture a select event to create the board.
 The select event will make a call to CollaborationManager, subscribeToBoard.

 As you can see we made a call to subscribeToBoard which in turn subscribes to a board and is ready to receive geometry from each collaborator.
 Notice, the board is actually a channel group.
 Each collaborator will publish to an individual channel and the board simply aggregates and renders that content.

 In this post we have covered a lot of ground, yet there is much to do.
 We now have a container that authenticates users, an over the wire protocol for capturing real-time whiteboard collaborations.
 My next post in this series will add the graphical elements and ability to cast your board to screen near you.
-We will wrap up this series by adding social features using the PubNub presence API in conjunction with Firebase-Auth to make finding users to collaborate with a snap.
+We will wrap up this series by adding social features using the Presence API in conjunction with Firebase-Auth to make finding users to collaborate with a snap.